dockwa/ux/README.md

 Hamburger menus can be unavoidable.
 However, if you can do without it, get rid of it.
-Hamburger menus are where all featues / actions in an interface go to die.
+Hamburger menus are where features / actions in an interface go to die.
 On a mobile app?
 Use a tab bar instead.

 ## System paradigms